Updated December 15, 2020

 JUSTIN RENNICKS AT A GLANCE:

 REVOLUTION ACADEMY: Developed for more than four seasons in Revolution Academy before becoming the program’s sixth product to sign a first team contract…Two-time UnitedHealthcare Academy Player of the Year in 2014 and 2015, and the club’s U-14 Player of the Year in 2013…Academy career totals include 38 goals and 25 assists in over more than 100 appearances across all levels…Joined Revolution Academy before the 2012-13 U.S. Soccer Development Academy season, entering with the Under-14 team… Scored seven goals and added six assists – all with the U-14s …Made 21 appearances for the U-16 side, scoring seven goals and tallying four assists during the 2013-14 campaign…Continued with the U-16 team throughout the 2014-15 season, scoring four goals and adding a team-best nine assists in 34 appearances (28 starts)… Made 15 starts for the U-18 team during the 2015-16 season, tallying 1,315 minutes and six goals… Scored eight goals and tallied three assists in 12 appearances for the U-18s during the 2016-17 season.

-NATIONAL TEAM (UNITED STATES): Represents the United States and has received multiple call-ups at the Under-18, and Under-20 levels… Has scored seven goals with the U-20s and made eight-of-nine U-20 rosters during the latest World Cup cycle, most among all players…Helped the U-18s win the 23rd International Vaclav Jezek Tournament in the Czech Republic…Played with U-18 team in their tournaments in Slovakia and Portugal…Scored a brace against Honduras with the U-20s in May 2018…Appeared with the USMNT U-20 team in the Concacaf U-20 Championship in the fall of 2018…Totaled four goals across six appearances during the tournament… Scored a goal and tallied an assist in 7-1 win over Puerto Rico on Nov.
+NATIONAL TEAM (UNITED STATES): Represents the United States and has received multiple call-ups at the Under-18, and Under-20 levels…Owns seven goals at the U-20 level and made eight-of-nine U-20 rosters during the latest World Cup cycle, most among all players in the pool…Helped the U-18s win the 23rd International Vaclav Jezek Tournament in the Czech Republic…Played with U-18 team in their tournaments in Slovakia and Portugal…Scored a brace against Honduras with the U-20s in May 2018…Appeared with the USMNT U-20 team in the Concacaf U-20 Championship in the fall of 2018…Totaled four goals across six appearances during the tournament… Scored a goal and tallied an assist in 7-1 win over Puerto Rico on Nov.
 1, 2018…Called in to U-20 camp in Spain from March 18-26 to prepare for the 2019 FIFA U-20 World Cup in Poland…Played against France on March 22, but left the match with a hamstring injury…Named to the U-20 roster for the 2019 FIFA U-20 World Cup…Played in four of the United States’ five matches in Poland, including both knockout-round matches…Made a pair of substitute appearances in the group stage, logging six minutes played on May 24 vs. Ukraine, before seeing an additional three minutes on May 27 vs. Nigeria…Scored game-winning goal in 3-2 Round of 16 win over France on June 4, 2019…Came off bench in the Quarterfinal loss to Ecuador on June 10.